 Finally, the question of whether the enforcement measure serves the supervisory interest is always a factor in deciding whether to initiate enforcement proceedings.
 The restoration of compliance with supervisory law is the priority.
 However, prudentially supervised institutions often restore legal compliance as part of ongoing supervisory dialogue without having to undergo an enforcement proceeding.
 As a result, violations of supervisory law identifiable as "serious" may be rectified without resorting to enforcement measures.
-FINMA also takes other criteria into account when deciding whether to engage in enforcement proceedings, in particular specific and general preventive considerations as well as the overarching interests of the Swiss financial centre and the preservation of trust in its functioning capacity, reputation and systemic stability.
+FINMA also takes other criteria into account when deciding whether to engage in enforcement proceedings, in particular specific and general preventive considerations as well as the over-

 5 FINMA enforcement policy, fourth point.

 6 See Editorial, pages 6-7.